Molar incisor hypomineralisation: Composite resin restorations

-Composite resin material has been shown to have longer-term stability in MIH teeth, with a median survival rate of 5.2 years and a success rate of 74%-100% during a 4-year follow-up period.
+Composite resin material has been shown to have longer-term stability in MIH teeth, with a median survival rate of 5.2 years and a success rate of 74%–100% during a four-year follow-up period.
 Self-etching adhesive was found to have better bond strength to enamel affected by MIH compared to total etch single-bottle adhesive.
 The use of composite should be considered both for permanent molars affected by MIH, as well as incisors.
 Furthermore, composite veneers may achieve a better aesthetic result where deep lesions are seen in incisors.

 Glass ionomer cement (GIC) restorations

 GIC materials have adhesive capabilities with both enamel and dentine, long-term fluoride release and hydrophilicity when there is inadequate moisture control intra-orally, during early post-eruptive stages.
-However, GIC’s poorer mechanical properties suggest avoidance in stress-bearing areas.
+However, GIC's poorer mechanical properties suggest avoidance in stress-bearing areas.
 In later post-eruptive stages GIC may be valuable as sub-layer beneath composite restorations.
+Studies with long-term follow-up times on the survival rates of GIC restorations of MIH-affected molars are lacking.
+As composite resin has been shown to be more reliable in restorations of MIH-affected molars, it is suggested that GICs be used as an interim measure prior to definitive restorations.